Ensuring Ecological Viability

 Certificate Program Director: Kathia C. Laszlo, Ph.D .

 Sustainability is the global issue of the 21st century; as our planet faces unprecedented ecological threats, our cultures are being asked to change in potentially difficult ways.
 Whether your role is in a corporate boardroom, the office of a community organization, or around the kitchen table on a rural family farm, you must learn to act with conviction and clarity to alleviate suffering today and ensure viability tomorrow.

-The certificate in Building a Sustainable World, co-sponsored by the School of Organizational Leadership and Transformation (OLT) and the Transformative Social Change Specialization within the School of Psychology & Interdisciplinary Inquiry (PII), consists of four 3-credit courses, a 3-credit practicum, and a 1-credit integrative paper.
+The certificate in Building a Sustainable World, co-sponsored by the Department of Leadership and Management and the Transformative Social Change Specialization within the Department of Humanistic and Clinical Psychology, consists of four 3-credit courses, a 3-credit practicum, and a 1-credit integrative paper.
 Required courses: TSC 7077, ORG 7078 or TSC 7079, and two approved electives.

 Practicum: A practicum equivalent to one month of full-time effort is required.
 While you are responsible for creating your own practicum, Saybrook faculty members are available to provide ideas and guidance.
 The practicum must be directly involved with enhancing sustainability.

 Your practicum section, which will be planned with an advisor, is tailored to your professional needs.
 For example, a seasoned professional might design a practicum to build cross-institutional or international program affiliations; a mid-career learner might implement the first phase of a program or provide consultation to an existing program; an entry-level learner might assess the suitability of a particular sustainable practice based upon his or her learning in the program and personal skill set.